 6.1 Merger Agreement – 2001 Benefit

-Subject to Section 6.1 (b) the benefit, if any, determined in accordance with section 9 (b) (iii) of the Merger Agreement will be recorded in an Incentive Based Deferral Account and applied to the 2002 Test Year Net Revenue Requirement.
+Subject to Section 6.1 (b) the amount, determined in accordance with section 9 (b) (iii) of the Merger Agreement will be recorded in an Incentive Based Deferral Account and applied to the 2002 Test Year Net Revenue Requirement.

-For the purpose of determining any benefits accruing pursuant to the Merger Agreement, the Canadian Mainline Actual Operating Costs will be adjusted by any:
+For the purpose of determining the amount in accordance with section 9(a)(i) of the Merger Agreement, the Canadian Mainline Actual Operating Costs in the year 2001 will be adjusted by any:

-i) Severance Benefits determined for the 2001 Test Year pursuant to Section 5.1 (d); and
+(i) Severance Benefits determined for the 2001 Test Year pursuant to Section 5.1 (d); and

-(ii) Post Employment Benefit Costs.
+(ii) Post Employment Benefit Costs,

+as set out in Schedule 13.0 of Schedule “D”.

 ARTICLE 7